How to Attach Cable to Winch Drum

 • Clamp: Some winches have a built-in clamp that can be tightened around the cable.

-• Knotting: In simpler winch models, a knot might be sufficient.
+• Knotting: In simpler winch models, a knot can be sufficient.
 Ensure it’s a knot that tightens under tension and doesn’t slip.

 • Security Check: Double-check that the cable is firmly secured.
 Any slippage could lead to accidents or damage.